Updated April 18, 2023

 5. To discover the hostname and IP address:

 6. To know the number of hops and response time to get to a remote system or website:

-Now coming to IP (Internet protocols), it is of two types:
+IP (Internet protocols), it is of two types:

 - IPV4: Internet Protocol version 4 has a storage capacity of a 32-bit number.
-The growth of internet and security concerns depleted IPV4 so IPV6 came into the picture.
+The growth of the internet and security concerns depleted IPV4 so IPV6 came into the picture.

 - IPV6: Internet Protocol version 6 uses a 128-bit number as storage capacity.

-So generally, An IP uniquely identifies a host or device on a network.
-IP ranges are divided into A, B, C, D, E classes which I am surely not going into details as it is mostly theoretical.
+So generally, an IP uniquely identifies a host or device on a network.
+IP ranges are divided into A, B, C, D, E classes which I am surely not going into details about as it is mostly theoretical.
 For example, the dotted-decimal private IP address of C class 192.168.123.132 is (in binary notation) the 32-bit number 110000000101000111101110000100.
 This number will be hard to make sense of, so divide it into four parts of eight binary digits.
 The first part of this IP address is used as a network address, the last part as a host address.
 If you take example 192.168.123.132 and divide it into these two parts you get the following:

 192.168.123.0 is a network address.
 0.0.0.132 is a host address.